E. Trevor Elmquist, DO

 It was during his time in the Air Force that realized his passion for Ophthalmology.
 This passion led him to become Chief Resident at Walter Reed Army Medical Center in Washington D.C.
 Following Walter Reed, he was Chief of the Eye Clinic at Homestead Air Force Base.
 After separating from active duty, he joined an Ophthalmology practice in Cape Coral, Florida.

 In 1992 Dr. Elmquist founded Elmquist Eye Group.
 While providing medical surgical expertise to his growing practice, he earned an MBA from Florida Gulf Coast University in the year 2000.

 In addition to the contributions he has made to the medical community throughout his career, Dr. Elmquist also contributed to the education of medical students as an Assistant Professor at Nova Southeastern University.
 Elmquist Eye Group continues to provide resident training to the Family Practice residents of the FSU-Lee Health Family Practice Program in Lee County, Florida.

-Dr. Elmquist is honored that his peers have chosen him to be a recipient of the Castle Connolly Top Doctor award annually from 2011 to 2021.
+Dr. Elmquist is honored that his peers chose him to be a recipient of the Castle Connolly Top Doctor award annually from 2011 to 2021.
 He also served on the Board of Governors for the Lee County Medical Society.
 His humanitarian mission trips have included Guatemala, Cuba and Nicaragua.

 Articles authored by Dr. Elmquist have appeared in Ophthalmology Management Magazine: